John W. Carlin

 John William Carlin (born August 3, 1940) is an American educator and politician who served as the 40th governor of Kansas from 1979 to 1987, and the archivist of the United States from May 30, 1995, to February 15, 2005.
 He is a member of the Democratic Party.
 Carlin teaches at Kansas State University as a visiting professor and previously operated a website to advance civic engagement.
-As of 2025, he is the most recent male Democrat who served as Governor of Kansas.

 Early life

 Carlin was born in Salina, Kansas.
 He was raised in the Saline County, Kansas community of Smolan.
 Carlin attended Kansas State University and earned a degree in dairy science in 1962.
 He was a member of FarmHouse fraternity.